dddrrreee/cs140e-22win/labs/14-process+vm/README.md

       break working code: you should always be able to run the past test for (parts 1-3).

-   2. Modify the makefile to get the code from your previous lab.
+   2. Modify the Makefile to get the code from your previous lab.
+You'll add `CFLAGS = -I../../labs/12-vm/code/`  so it finds the right headers.

-   3. Make sure `make check` works!
+   3. After your modifications make sure `make check` works when virtual memory is disabled.

    4. Now run with virtual memory enabled.
 Your checksums should pass.

 --------------------------------------------------------------------
-#### Part 5: add virtual memory not using an identity map
+### Part 5: add virtual memory not using an identity map

 For this part, make another copy of everything, and change the virtual memory code to allocate sections as it needs.